huohuoren4/docs/python/pytest/home.md

-# pytest: helps you write better programs
+# pytest: helps you write better programs {#pytest-helps-you-write-better-programs}

 ::: tip Tip
 pytest document version: `7.4.0`. the lastest version is only maintained.